-WHO Regional Office for the Eastern Mediterranean has developed the tools for the Patient Safety Friendly Hospital Initiative and has secured some resources for its implementation.
-We started in seven countries (Egypt, Jordan, Morocco, Pakistan, Sudan, Tunisia and Yemen), each of which nominated one pilot hospital to test the feasibility of application of the patient safety assessment.
+WHO/EMRO has developed the tools for the Patient Safety Friendly Hospital Initiative and secured some resources for its implementation.
+We started in 7 countries (Egypt, Jordan, Morocco, Pakistan, Sudan, Tunisia and Yemen), each of which nominated one pilot hospital to test the feasibility of application of the patient safety assessment manual.
 The results of the pilot testing phase will be shared during this workshop.
-Ever since its launch in 2008, the impact of the initiative on improving safety of health care services has been gathering momentum.
+Ever since its launch in 2008, the impact of the initiative on improving safety of healthcare services has been snowballing.

 Many countries have expressed their interest in pursuing patient safety and requested technical support.
 Some countries have been facing challenges in implementation.
 This workshop will address these challenges, respond to your needs and assist you to move further.

-We take great pride in having this workshop focused on countries in conflict, such as Afghanistan, Iraq and the Occupied Palestinian territory.
-This is in line with our commitment at the Regional Office to support those who are most in need.
+We take great pride in having this workshop focused on countries in conflict, such as Afghanistan, Iraq and Palestine.
+This is in line with our commitment at WHO/EMRO to support those who are most in need.

 Ladies and Gentlemen,

-We are determined to implement patient safety in the Region by establishing research, building national capacities, conducting training on patient safety, raising awareness of health care professionals and the public, and applying evidence-based solutions.
+We are determined to implement patient safety in the Region by establishing research, building national capacities, conducting training on patient safety, raising awareness of health care professionals and the public, and applying evidence-based solutions, will be of paramount importance.

-Today, we are joined by colleagues representing WHO country offices, and from WHO headquarters, a sign of collaboration and solidarity within WHO.
+Today, we are joined by colleagues representing WHO country offices, and from HQ, a sign of collaboration and solidarity within WHO.
 Our unified vision, our adamant persistence and continuous collaboration will ensure that we will reach the goals of WHO and will move one step further towards the positioning of patient safety as a top and indispensable priority.